 There are some telltale symptoms to watch for that may indicate your dog is developing or suffering from this uncomfortable condition.
 The most common signs of hip dysplasia in dogs include:

 Swimming and other types of water exercise are extremely beneficial for dogs with hip dysplasia.
 Swimming can help dogs accomplish their recommended exercise, all without any serious impact to their joints.
-Hydrotherapy can help dogs improve their joint rotation, maintain a healthy weight, and gain muscle strength in their back end.
+Hydrotherapy can help dogs improve their joint rotation, maintain a healthy weight, and gain muscle strength in their back end- which can go a long way to keeping their symptoms under control.

 Range of motion exercises are a wonderful way to help your dog with hip dysplasia stay limber!
 Since hip dysplasia often results in stiffness, it’s important to help them stretch and introduce some range of motion exercises.
 The longer a dog remains stiff without proper stretching, the more painful their hip condition can become.
-Some of the most effective range of motion exercises for dogs include hip flexion while your dog is laying on their side and shoulder extensions (since the shoulders often take on extra stress).
+Some of the most effective range of motion exercises for dogs include hip flexion while your dog is laying on their side and shoulder extensions (since the shoulders often take on extra stress when ‘protecting’ the hips).
+You may also be able to find a canine physiotherapist to guide you through exercises to do with your dog at home.

-Joint supplements are a must have if you have a dog that is struggling with hip dysplasia.
+Joint supplements are a must-have if you have a dog that is struggling with hip dysplasia.
 Since the condition can cause severe inflammation and pain, the ingredients in joint supplements are essential for added comfort.
-Joint supplements are enriched with ingredients that relieve inflammation, prevent further joint damage, and repair damaged cartilage.
-Some of the most common ingredients in popular joint supplements include glucosamine, chondroitin, MSM, green lipped mussel, and more.
+Joint supplements are enriched with ingredients that may help to relieve inflammation, prevent further joint damage, and repair damaged cartilage.
+Some of the most common ingredients in popular joint supplements include glucosamine, chondroitin, MSM, and green lipped mussel.Omega fatty acids

 Omega fatty acids are another essential additive for dogs with hip dysplasia.
 Omega fatty acids are not only well known for their assistance in dogs with chronic allergies, but also offer support for dogs with joint conditions.
 Omega fatty acids help to target inflammation in dogs with hip dysplasia, and can offer longevity as they work through the condition.

-Some cases of hip dysplasia can be so uncomfortable that they require prescribed pain control.
-Veterinarians can prescribe an NSAID (non-steroidal anti-inflammatory drug) that works best for your furry friend, and can offer them the much needed pain relief they seek.
+Many cases of hip dysplasia can become so uncomfortable that they require prescribed pain control.
+Veterinarians can prescribe an NSAID (non-steroidal anti-inflammatory drug) that works best for your furry friend, and can offer them the much-needed pain relief they seek.
 Your vet will likely perform diagnostic blood work before starting any new medications, as well as periodically as they continue to take the meds.
-While the side effects of these medications are generally mild, they can impact their kidneys and liver over time.
+While the side effects of these medications are generally mild, they may occasionally impact their kidneys and liver over time.
+But, as always, quality-of-life is essential, and pain relief for dogs with hip dysplasia is important for their wellbeing.

 Prevention is key when it comes to so many health conditions that impact our dog’s quality of life.
 The best way to get ahead of a condition is by stopping it in its tracks.
 Some of the most important things you can do to help prevent the onset of canine hip dysplasia include: